pannotia/pannotia/README.md

 If your use of Pannotia results in a publication, please cite:

-S. Che ( Advanced Micro Devices, Inc.), B. M. Beckmann ( Advanced Micro Devices, Inc.), S. K. Reinhardt ( Advanced Micro Devices, Inc.)  and K. Skadron ( University of Virginia), Pannotia: Understanding Irregular GPGPU Graph Applications.
+* S. Che ( Advanced Micro Devices, Inc.), B. M. Beckmann ( Advanced Micro Devices, Inc.), S. K. Reinhardt ( Advanced Micro Devices, Inc.)  and K. Skadron ( University of Virginia), Pannotia: Understanding Irregular GPGPU Graph Applications.
 In Proceedings of the IEEE International Symposium on Workload Characterization (IISWC), Sept.
 2013.

 Pannotia includes the input files G3_circuit.graph and ecology1.graph from:

-T. A. Davis and Y. Hu.
+* T. A. Davis and Y. Hu.
 The University of Florida Sparse Matrix Collection.
 ACM Transactions on Mathematical Software, 38(1), Nov 2011.

-Pannotia includes the input files coAuthorsDBLP.graph from:
+Pannotia includes the input file coAuthorsDBLP.graph from:

-D. A. Bader, H. Meyerhenke, P. Sanders, D. Wagner (eds.): Graph Partitioning and Graph Clustering.
+* D. A. Bader, H. Meyerhenke, P. Sanders, D. Wagner (eds.): Graph Partitioning and Graph Clustering.
 10th DIMACS Implementation Challenge Workshop.
 Feb, 2012.
 Georgia Institute of Technology, Atlanta , GA.
 Contemporary Mathematics 588.
 American Mathematical Society and Center for Discrete Mathematics and Theoretical Computer Science, 2013.

 DISCLAIMER
 =========